 People in group V(c) are excluded from the UHCP and are expected to purchase private health insurance, although they are still entitled to selected services covered by the UHCP and services offered through vertical programmes (e.g. TB treatment).

-If anyone in group V(a) or V(b) loses their private insurance coverage (because the contract terms ends or job loss leads to loss of corporate insurance), they are eligible to receive services under the minimal package.
+If anyone in group V(a) or V(b) loses their private insurance coverage (because the contract terms end or job loss leads to loss of corporate insurance), they are eligible to receive services under the minimal package.
 If they are still not covered by private insurance after six months, they are once again entitled to some UHCP benefits.
 Households or people in groups I-IV may also benefit from private insurance purchased on a voluntary basis through individual or group contracts.

 3.1.2 The benefits package

 The UHCP basic package covers emergency care, outpatient services, elective surgery (with the necessary examinations and diagnostics), cancer treatment and childbirth, management of infectious diseases and some medicines for chronic conditions.
 Dental care is not covered under the UHCP.
-Until 2020, the list of covered outpatient medicines was limited to around 50 essential medicines for heart disease, respiratory diseases, gastrointestinal diseases and allergies as well as antibiotics and non-steroidal anti-inflammatory medicines.
+Until 2020, the list of covered outpatient medicines under the UHCP was limited to around 50 essential medicines for heart disease, respiratory diseases, gastrointestinal diseases and allergies as well as antibiotics and non-steroidal anti-inflammatory medicines.

 In May 2017, UHCP benefits for people in income groups V(a) and V(b) were restricted.
 If people in these groups have private health insurance, the UHCP will still cover the cost of emergency services and cancer treatment, with user charges (co-payments).
-The only UHCP benefit available to people in group V(c), regardless of private insurance status, is childbirth and management of infectious diseases
+The only UHCP benefit available to people in group V(c), regardless of private insurance status, is childbirth and management of infectious diseases.

 Outpatient medicines for four major chronic conditions (heart disease, COPD, type 2 diabetes and thyroid conditions) were added to the basic package for people registered as living below the poverty line in July 2017.
 In 2019, medicines for Parkinson’s disease and epilepsy were added and the medicines programme was extended to all pensioners.
 In 2020, the Chronic Disease Treatment Drugs Programme was integrated into the UHCP.

 In addition to the UHCP, the state also finances health services for all legal residents under 23 priority public health protection programmes.
-These aim to provide broad geographic coverage and access to disease prevention, immunization, early detection and screening, disease management and risk reduction counselling for the 23 designated health conditions, including: mental health, diabetes management, paediatric leukaemia, dialysis and kidney transplantation, palliative care, certain rare diseases, ambulance services, village doctor services and referral services, TB control, malaria surveillance, viral hepatitis screening and HIV/AIDS management.
+These aim to provide broad geographic coverage and access to disease prevention, immunization, early detection and screening, disease management and risk reduction counselling for the designated health conditions or services, including: mental health, diabetes management, paediatric leukaemia, dialysis and kidney transplantation, palliative care, certain rare diseases, ambulance services, village doctor services and referral services, TB control, malaria surveillance, viral hepatitis screening and HIV/AIDS management.
 Each vertical programme has its own scope of services, access criteria and volume limits, but the services they provide are usually free at the point of use.

-Health Technology Assessment has not featured in decision-making about the UHCP or other publicly financed health programmes.
+There are no formal processes for setting priorities for the range of health services to be publicly financed.
+To date, health technology assessment has not featured in decision-making about the UHCP or other publicly financed health programmes.

-Due to the high capacity of health care providers and the absence of mechanisms to control the volume of services provided, waiting times for treatment are not an issue
+Due to the high capacity of health care providers and the absence of mechanisms to control the volume of services provided, waiting times for treatment are not an issue..

+xxx